adrianlfns/HouseholdHub/ReadMe_AdrianAlfonso.md

     * directory 'templates' - In this directory you will find all the html templates that will be rendered.
 Each template contains the html/css/javascript code plus a special flask language called Jinja.
 Jinja language is responsible for making the content in the page 'dynamic'.
     * templates/base.html - This file is the base template for all pages.
 It contains the commonly used html across the site.
     * directory 'static' - In this directory you will find all the files that will be served statically, css, javascript, images, etc.
+    * directory 'business_rules' - In this directory you will find all of the classes related to the business rules of the project.
+    * business_rules/device.py  - Is the class data and single functionality for a single device.